Get mobile spyware protection

 How to know if someone is watching you through your phone camera

-Believe it or not, hackers can turn your mobile camera on and off, record, and sometimes even save media from your camera roll by installing spyware or remote-access Trojan malware.
+Believe it or not, hackers can turn your mobile camera on and off, record, and sometimes even save media from your camera roll by installing spyware or remote-access trojan malware.
 Pretty scary, right?
-The good news is that many smartphones come with enhanced security measures that prevent camhacking—but there are still workarounds that hackers can exploit.
+The good news is that many smartphones come with enhanced security measures that prevent camhacking—but there are still workarounds that hackers can potentially exploit.

 11 tricks people can use to determine if someone is watching them through their phone camera.

-Check your data usage
+1. Check your data usage

-Investigate your camera’s behavior
+2. Investigate your camera’s behavior

-Another way to tell if someone is using your phone camera to watch you is if it begins to exhibit "strange behaviors.”
+Another way to tell if someone is using your phone camera to watch you is if it begins to exhibit "strange behavior”.
 This can appear in many different ways and largely depends on your device and the malware the hacker uses to access your camera.

-Review your camera permissions
+3. Review your camera permissions

 Camera permissions allow or deny apps access to your phone’s camera.

-Monitor your video call performance
+4. Monitor your video call performance

 Video calls are a great way to chat with someone while still seeing their face, even when you’re miles apart.
 Many modern smartphones make this a seamless experience with high-quality video.

-However, video calls can deteriorate because of:
+However, video call quality can deteriorate because of:

 • A bad Wi-Fi connection